At a glance…

 8:30 PM Dinner at the volunteer accommodation.
 After dinner you will have the remainder of the evening free to relax and use as you wish.
 Please note this schedule will vary depending on the needs of your particular project.

-Volunteers are accommodated in a dormitory style apartment in central Madrid.
-The apartment can accommodate up to 15 volunteers and you should expect to share a room with up to 5 other volunteers of the same gender.
-The apartment has shared bathrooms equipped with western style toilets and showers.
-Bedding is provided for each volunteer, however you are required to bring your own towel.
-There are staff who clean the apartment throughout the week however volunteers are required to keep their rooms tidy.
-The accommodation is equipped with free Wi-Fi which volunteers are able to use.
+Volunteers are accommodated in a dormitory-style house in the northern part of central Madrid.
+The house can accommodate up to 36 volunteers, and you can expect to share a room with between four to eight other volunteers of the same gender.
+The house has shared bathrooms equipped with western toilets and showers.
+Bedding is provided for each volunteer, however, you are required to bring your own towel.
+There is a female Accommodation Manager who lives on site, and she is responsible for maintaining rules and order within the volunteer accommodation.

 “Volunteering with IVHQ was a rewarding and unforgettable experience.
 Working with other like-minded volunteers on worthwhile projects was such a fantastic way to spend the summer.
 The local team were fantastic, very accommodating.
 The children were a joy and pleasure to work with.
 I felt although I was only with them a short time I made a positive impact on their lives.
 My favourite moment of my volunteering experience was making balloon swords with the kids and seeing the excitement and joy on their faces.
 Working with them has made a lasting impact on my life.
 I would highly recommend volunteering in Spain!” – Olivia Beer (Teaching in Spain)